Alberta Implant Residency

 About this Residency

-The competency-based learning approach we follow allows you to enter the world of dental implants with the required knowledge and confidence to succeed and provide your patients with the highest standard of care.
+Our competency-based learning approach ensures you enter the realm of dental implants with the necessary knowledge and confidence, enabling you to deliver the highest standard of care to your patients.

 • Course Length: 10 months